Playing with HexOS Part 1: losing my way, my mind and my pool

 When uploading to YouTube Public means anyone with internet access can see it and Private means only people I invite to access it can see it.

-On Google Docs the options are Private or Anyone with a link (the link can be guessed I suspect) or you can add people with their email to access the file, which is an extension of private in my mind.
+On Google Docs the options are Private or Anyone with a link (the link can be guessed by I bot I suppose?) or you can add people with their email to access the file, which is an extension of private in my mind.

 It’s not clear to me what Public means in the context of a NAS.
 I decide to leave making a folder right now until this is clarified: I make a new post on the forum Clarifying who has access to a public folder and move on!